The DOMA Decision Allows Same-Sex Married Couples to Receive Benefits

 - wages, worker's compensation, health insurance, and retirement plan benefits for the surviving spouse of a deceased federal worker.

 Many immigration benefits are tied to marital status.
-For example, a non-U.S. citizen may obtain legal residency, and later citizenship status, when married to a U.S. citizen.
+For example, a non-U.S. citizen may obtain a nonimmigrant visa or permanent residence (a green card), and later citizenship status, when engaged or married to a U.S. citizen.

 For information on protecting your same-sex relationship under the law, including how to leave property to one another, make health care decisions for each other, and take care of finances, get Nolo's A Legal Guide for Lesbian & Gay Couples, by Denis Clifford, Frederick Hertz, and Emily Doskow.